-There are two basic types of tomato and the room you have available will be the main factor in your decision of which to grow.
+There are two basic types of tomato Indeterminate or cordon tomatoes and Determinate or bush tomatoes.
+The space you have available will be the main factor in your decision of which to grow.

 This is your typical, tall tomato plant.
 They have a single long stem and usually grow up canes or twine up to 6' (1.8m) in height.

 These are smaller. low, sprawling tomato plants that are great for growing in containers, hanging baskets or anywhere space is limited

 For more details on tomato types Grow at Home: tomatoes